YASSERKOT/Home_Serveillance_Action_Detection/README.md

 # Home_Serveillance_Action_Detection
 ```
-Created for "KOTRSI EVENT PLANNING STORE".
-The script was originally developped for Raspberry Pi environment.
+Created for "KOTRSI EVENT PLANNING STORE". ```
+I have originally developped the script for Raspberry Pi environment. ```
 I modified the code in order to run it without the VideoCapture of Rasberry Camera.
 ```
 # Project schema :
 ```